mikefowler/mikefowler.github.io/_posts/2016-04-06-sitting-in-the-kitchen.md

 ---
 title: Sitting in the kitchen
 ---

-Sitting in the kitchen; ears deceive.<br />
+Sitting in the kitchen; ears deceive.
-Is that rain or just breeze? <br />
+Is that rain or just breeze?
-Wrap me up tight, cry on my sleeve. <br />
+Wrap me up tight, cry on my sleeve.
 You’re a welcome blanket; cover me, please.